 What we have done in the previous example is looked at two different funds from two different asset categories, which is not a fair comparison.
 The fact is, most equity funds will show a negative Sharpe because of the bear market.
 You can compare the Sharpe Ratio among funds in the same category but the fact that they are all negative does not necessarily mean all the funds are bad.
 It is more of a reflection that markets were down.

 If we take a look at all the Sharpe Ratios to the end of December 31, 2002, most funds failed the sharp ratio test:

-In fact, 75% of all funds had a negative sharpe ratio over 3 and 5 year periods.
-Negative Sharpe ratios means they fail to outperform the risk free return.
+In fact, 75% of all funds had a negative Sharpe ratio over 3 and 5 year periods.
+Negative Sharpe ratios mean they fail to outperform the risk-free return.

 In fact, back in 1999, the Sharpe Ratio favored equities because of the bull market.
-Over 3 years, almost 66% of all funds provided excess returns over the risk free rate of return.
+Over 3 years, almost 66% of all funds provided excess returns over the risk-free rate of return.
 Over 5 and 10-year periods almost 80% of all funds provided excess returns.
-All the average Sharpe rations were positive instead of negative.
+All the average Sharpe ratios were positive instead of negative.
 What a difference a few years can make.

 The Sharpe Ratio can be a very useful tool when used properly.
 However, you should never rely too heavily on any single set of data.
 Be sure to use the Sharpe Ratio in conjunction with other data.
 Often investors rely too much on performance whether it is the past year or three or five or even ten.